MicrosoftDocs/dynamics-365-project-operations/articles/sales/br-playing-multiple-roles.md

 ---

-# Estimate project sales and costs when a bookable resource fills mulitple roles on a project
+# Estimate project sales and costs when a bookable resource plays mulitple roles on a project

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing, Project Operations for stocked/production-based scenarios_